 A bronze statue of the Prince of Butera welcomes visitors to Grammichele’s beautiful hexagonal piazza.
 The work is positioned on a base consisting of a series of steps that symbolise the virtues of knowledge: philosophy, religion, science, politics, writing and art.

 The monument is intended to honour Carafa’s love for knowledge.
-Its author, Paul Guarrera, has represented the city founder while going down a stairs leading to the heart of the city.
-Looking closely, you can see that the left leg seems to rest still on Occhiolà, followed by a void symbolizing the earthquake and representing the past that can not return anymore, while the right leg is already stretched to the stairs leading to the new city, representing the future.
-At the foot of the stairs, a bronze plaque commemorates the edict pronounced by the Prince on the occasion of the laying of the first stone.
+The artist, Paolo Guarrera, wanted to represent the founder as he goes down the stairs to reach the heart of the city.
+We can see that his left leg seems to rest on Occhiolà, followed by a void that symbolises the earthquake and represents a past that can no longer return, while the right leg is already extended to the descent towards the new city that represents the new beginning.
+At the foot of the staircase, a bronze plaque bears the edict that the Prince issued when the first stone was laid.